What is dilation and curettage (D&C?)

 Does a dilation and curettage (D&C) hurt?

 You may feel cramps similar to menstrual cramps.
-Pain medication can relieve the cramps.
+Over-the-counter pain medication can relieve the cramps.

 Risks / Benefits